 The firm option is still comfortable but has very little sinkage.
 It’s perfect if you love floating on your mattress or like to move around a lot at night.
 It’s also great for back and stomach sleepers and those with a larger body type.

-The Nest Hybrid Latex offers three firmness options: medium, plush, and firm.
+The Nest Owl Natural Latex Hybrid offers three firmness options: medium, plush, and firm.